CrazyCompiler/microDL/README.md

  - Include the CSS and JavaScript
     - Add @import "browse_everything"; to your application.css.scss
     - In app/assets/javascripts/application.js include jquery and the BrowseEverything

+### External Storage Proxy,
+  - which is a tool to provide a common interface between Hyrax applications and multiple 3rd party storage services.

+### storage_proxy_api
+   - This gem provides a Ruby interface to the Camel-based External Storage Proxy

+   - Add this line to your application's Gemfile:

+          gem 'storage_proxy_api'
+   - And then execute:

+         $ bundle

 ###TODO /ISSUES:
 - The thumbnail url is not proper in the related work attribute on the work page.